 UK Limb Loss Information Centre - an online resource to guide individuals with congenital or acquired limb loss and their friends, family and carers through the emotional, physical and psychological process of coming to terms with limb loss.

-Reach - The association for children with hand or arm deficiency.
+Reach charity website - The association for children with hand or arm deficiency.

-STEPS - association for families of children with lower limb abnormalities.
+STEPS website - association for families of children with lower limb abnormalities.